Itabirito – Setembro

 21/22 September 2019 – Itabirito / MG

 The city of Itabirito became famous in Brazil for hosting events involving bicycles since the 90’s.
 In 2018 Internacional Estrada Real closed the championship in the city beating record in the live broadcast of the events.
-Absolute success with track, structure, fair and other events in 2019 will gain new attractions and will have the XCO validated by the UCI on Saturday and a Promotional Marathon on Sunday.
+Absolute success with track, structure, fair and others, the event in 2019 will gain new attractions and will have the XCO validated by UCI class 1 on Sunday and the promotional Marathon on Saturday.

 Itabirito, known at the time as Itabira do Campo (district created in 1752 and subordinated to the municipality of Ouro Preto), was elevated to the category of town with the denomination of Itabirito on September 7, 1923 and to the condition of city on September 10, 1925.